salshyn/PageFossil/README.md

 ## Usage

-To use all features you need to navigate to Chrome's list of Extensions and check the box next to PageFossil's option labeled **Allow access to file URLs** option.
-The extension should prompt you to do this but if you choose not to, the extension will still partially function.
-CAPTURE, ADD NOTES, the highlighter, SAVE, etc will work fine but BROWSE and manual blockchain registration will be disabled.
+Until you enable PageFossil's option labeled **Allow access to file URLs**, BROWSE and manual blockchain registration will remain disabled.
+The popup should offer a link to help you enable this but you may also access this option by typing ``about:extensions`` into Chrome's location bar or navigating to it via Chrome's global nav menu, ``Window > Extensions``.

 * CAPTURE **copies current web page to a canvas** ~ Displays the canvas in a new tab
 * ADD NOTES **lets you enter some text** ~ Will be encoded in a [QR code](https://en.wikipedia.org/wiki/QR_code) at the bottom (max 256 chars) during SAVE